 “Henderson may be the end of the world for some, but Corban Estate Arts Centre has created something slightly miraculous west of the CBD.
-The Centre is a destination in itself and I would be happy to visit it every month to see what is new.
-Full marks to them for creating a place with artistic endeavour above cultural snobbery.”
+The Centre is a destination in itself and I would be happy to visit it every month to see what is new.”

-There's a cluster of studios suitable and affordable for artists who have recently graduated.
-And larger studios for more established artists.
-World renowned dance company Atamira is onsite, as is Red Leap Theatre, Mixit, the Pacifica Arts Centre and many more local arts organisations reside together calling the Corban Estate precinct their home.
+There is a cluster of studios suitable and affordable for artists who have recently graduated, as well as larger studios for more established artists.
+Te Pou Theatre's performing arts venue, the world-renowned Atamira Dance Company, Red Leap Theatre, Waitakere Arts, the Pacifica Arts Centre and many more local arts organisations reside together calling the Corban Estate precinct their home.

 David McCracken, in his studio